DCC-Lab/Documentation/README.md

 # Documentation
+> Incomplete and imperfect documentation today is better than perfect documentation that never materializes.
+>
+> -Unknown

-You will find here any documentation for the group.
+You will find [here](https://github.com/DCC-Lab/Documentation) any documentation for the group.
 The preferred format is markdown.
-An excellent editor is available here: https://typora.io Markdown is the best because it can be edited and viewed anywhere, including GitHub, is lightweight and simple.
+An excellent editor is available here: https://typora.io.
+Markdown is the best because it can be edited and viewed anywhere, including GitHub, is lightweight and simple.
 Typora supports LaTeX equations.
 Use Markdown.

 ## Organisation of this repository